 Back to top

-The International Center continues to monitor the worldwide situation of the COVID-19 pandemic.
-The safety of our students and employees abroad, and of international students and scholars on campus, is our highest priority.
-We are in communication with the CSU, campus stakeholders, and the Emergency Operation Center (EOC) at Cal Poly in our response to the novel coronavirus.
+The International Center continues to monitor the worldwide situation of the COVID-19 pandemic, both locally and globally.
+The safety of our students and employees abroad and of international students and scholars on campus is our highest priority.
+We are in communication with the CSU, campus stakeholders, and San Luis Obispo County Public Health in our response to the novel coronavirus.

 Study Abroad Programs